 The Project Avalanche was a 3-day training evolution and assessment of current skills in the “Austere Environment” series of training produced by Lodestone Training and Consulting.
 This course was run at the Ben Franklin Range, an 1,100 acre plot of land with thick vegetation, significant elevation changes, lots of natural resources, and no cellular reception.

-Read MoreRecently, I was speaking with LTAC’s friend, Officer 29, about the AR15 and optic heights.
+Read MoreRecently, I was speaking with a friend about the AR15 and optic heights.
 We were discussing the proliferation of high-rise optics and their pros and cons.
 Specifically, we were discussing if you should even bother adding back up iron sights (BUIS) with a high-mounted optic, given the difficulties presented.

 Read More